YUSSIF62/room-homepage-test/README-template.md

-# Frontend Mentor - Room homepage solution
+# Frontend Mentor - Room Homepage Solution

 This is a solution to the [Room homepage challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/room-homepage-BtdBY_ENq).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents